 A Certified Practising Accountant (CPA) is a finance, accounting and business professional with a specific qualification.
 Being a CPA is a mark of high professional competence.
 It indicates a soundness in depth, breadth and quality of accountancy knowledge.

 CPAs are widely regarded by employers and members.
 It provides members with an internationally recognised qualification as well as the opportunity to complete specialist training and continuing professional development (CPD).
 To use the CPA designation, a member must:

 - complete a degree or a postgraduate award recognised by CPA Australia

 - complete the CPA Program, including three years of professional experience in finance, accounting or business

 - undertake CPD activities each year

-To offer public accounting services, CPAs must also complete CPA Australia's Public Practice Program, which involves distance learning and a residential component, and must hold a Public Practice Certificate in accordance with the CPA Australia's by-laws.
+To offer public accounting services, CPAs must also complete CPA Australia's Public Practice Program and hold a public practice certificate in accordance with the CPA Australia's By-Laws.